Everyone can feel that something in the world is colder than it should be.

 Creation is re-ordered around the source again.
 When the road ends, all that remains is the fire and whoever was facing it.

-Those oriented toward the fire are drawn into what comes next.
+Those turned toward the fire are drawn into what comes next.

 God did not change.
 God did not leave.